PSVR2 release date and price revealed, pre-orders soon

 - Buttons:

 That’s all the information we have so far about the PlayStation VR2.
+Rest assured that although Horizon Call of the Mountain is the bundle game, there are more games coming to the PSVR2.
+This includes Resident Evil Village, amongst other games.
+Make sure to check out the list to see if the game you want to play is there.
 For more gaming news from us, click here.